Why Does What You Eat Matter?

 - What would happen if you traded an unhealthy diet for a healthy one?

-Here’s a real food journal for you to use as you begin this healthy journey with God.
-We’ve listed the questions from today’s post inside the journal.
+Use the journal below as you begin this healthy journey with God.
+We’ve also listed the questions from today’s post inside the journal.

-Don’t forget to hop over to this post and grab one or both of our meal planning sheets.
+Also, don’t forget to hop over to the post below to grab a meal planning sheet.